 Always one of the most popular spots for watching the first sunrise of the new year outside the city, Kanagawa’s expansive Miura Beach offers spectacular views of the sun emerging from beyond the Boso Peninsula on the other side of Tokyo Bay.
 And best of all, it’s free.
 Usually, there are all sorts of fun activities going on for morning sun chasers, but they’ve all been cancelled this year due to coronavirus.

 The curtain's coming down on 2020, which means it's time to draw up your plans for the new year.
 Most importantly, there's the small matter of figuring out how to welcome 2021 in style.

-Watching the first sunrise of the year is an integral part of New Year's celebrations in Japan, as people gather at various viewing spots to pray for a successful year to come.
-You could just head down to the beach or climb your local hill to watch the spectacle, but for those looking for something special, here's our list of great spots in and around Tokyo for catching the first rays of 2017, ranging from the obvious to the obscure.
+Watching the first sunrise of the year, called hatsuhinode, an integral part of New Year's celebrations in Japan, as it supposedly brings good luck.
+People gather at observation decks and vantage points to pray for a successful year ahead.
+Of course, you could just head down to the beach or climb a nearby hill to watch the spectacle, but for those looking for something special, here's our list of great spots in and around Tokyo for catching the first rays of 2021.